python/devguide/index.rst

 Contributing
 ------------

-People who wish to contribute to Python **must** read the following documents in the order provided.
+We encourage everyone to contribute to Python and that's why we have put up this developer's guide.
+You **should** read the following documents in the order provided.
 You can stop where you feel comfortable and begin contributing immediately without reading and understanding these documents all at once, but please do not skip around within the documentation as everything is written assuming preceding documentation has been read.

 * :ref:`setup`
 * Coding style guides